TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/veryhigh.rst

 .. c:function:: int PyRun_InteractiveOneFlags(FILE *fp, const char *filename, PyCompilerFlags *flags)

-   Read and execute a single statement from a file associated with an interactive device according to the *flags* argument.
-The user will be prompted using ``sys.ps1`` and ``sys.ps2``.  *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).
+   Read and execute a single statement kutoka a file associated with an interactive device according to the *flags* argument.
+The user will be prompted using ``sys.ps1`` and ``sys.ps2``.  *filename* is decoded kutoka the filesystem encoding (:func:`sys.getfilesystemencoding`).

-   Returns ``0`` when the input was executed successfully, ``-1`` if there was an exception, or an error code from the :file:`errcode.h` include file distributed as part of Python if there was a parse error.
+   Returns ``0`` when the input was executed successfully, ``-1`` if there was an exception, or an error code kutoka the :file:`errcode.h` include file distributed as part of Python if there was a parse error.
 (Note that :file:`errcode.h` is not included by :file:`Python.h`, so must be included specifically if needed.)